Deep Space ObjectsHome

 The New General Catalogue of Nebulae and Clusters of Stars,

 or the NGC catalogue as it is more usually known, is not so new.
-It was compiled by 1888 by Johan Ludvig Emil Dreyer and originally contained about 8000 objects.
+It was compiled in 1888 by Johan Ludvig Emil Dreyer and originally contained about 8000 objects.
 He extended it in 1895 and 1908 with his first and second Index Catalogues.

 Others